 If you don't have ground almonds on hand, it is easy to make your own with whole, raw almonds.

-If you'd like to make your own, I recommend checking out this post by The Kitchen Maus: Vanilla Sugar.
+Make your own with vanilla beans - I recommend checking out this post by The Kitchen Maus: Vanilla Sugar.
 She compares several types of vanilla sugar and shows you how to make your own using vanilla beans.

 For my full list of tips and tricks for making a perfect batch of cookies, check out my post: 10 tips for baking cookies

-- Measure flour correctly - The number one issue I see consistently in baking is the mismeasuring of flour.
-Adding too much flour to a baking recipe will make the dough turn out crumbly and dry, with a diluted flavor.
+Measure flour correctly - The number one issue I see consistently in baking is the improper measuring of flour.
+Adding too much flour to a baking recipe will make the dough crumbly and dry with a bland flavor.
 While this crescent cookie dough is a little crumbly (it is a tender, buttery cookie much like a shortbread cookie), it will come together with a little shaping.
 To properly measure flour, I highly recommend using a kitchen scale.
 If you don't have a kitchen scale, gently stir your flour with a spoon, then spoon the flour into your measuring cup and level off the top with a knife.
 Scooping flour directly from a bin with your cup compacts the flour into the cup, adding up to 25% extra flour to the recipe.

-Be careful - the more you handle the dough, the softer and stickier it becomes.
+Handle dough minimally - The more you handle the dough, the softer and stickier it becomes.
 The warmer the dough, the more it will spread when baking.
 If needed, return your dough to the refrigerator until it firms up again.

 Leftover crescent cookies will keep for up to 5 days in a tightly sealed container at room temperature.
 Homemade cookies begin to dry out after about two days, so I recommend adding a slice of bread to your cookie container.
 The bread dries out instead of the cookies, helping keep them fresh for longer.